How do I exfoliate my skin?

 Do I have your attention now?
 Then let’s get to it.

-This process uses chemicals such as alpha hydroxy acids and beta hydroxy acids to disolve the “glue” that binds old skin cells together on the surface of your skin among other things like enzymes such as pumpkin, papaya, and pineapple This is done with out scrubbing or scrapping.
-For more info and suggestions on products click HERE and then check out the next 10.
+This process uses chemicals such as alpha hydroxy acids and beta hydroxy acids to disolve the “glue” that binds old skin cells together on the surface of your skin.
+It also may use enzymes such as pumpkin, papaya, and pineapple.
+There is no scrubbins or scrapping with chemical exfoliation either.

 This mechanical process uses a tool to remove those top superficial “dead” layers.
 Tools include such things as a brush or a scrub that contains abrasive particles to physically remove the unwanted cells.
-Other forms of removal of mechanical exfoliation including microdermabrasion and dermaplaning.
-Both of these forms are conducted in a doctor’s or licensed esthetician’s office.
+Other forms of mechanical exfoliation include microdermabrasion and dermaplaning, which are conducted in a doctor’s or licensed esthetician’s office.
 Dermaplaning is considered more gentle than microabrasion when used for the proper skin type.

-- Cleansing Brushes – Brushes can scrub away dead skin cells and remove excess oil, leftover makeup, dirt, and sunscreen.
-Not all are made to get the same results, so do your homework and know what your goal is.
+- Brushes are a more gentle way to exfoliate.
+They rub away dead skin cells and remove excess oil, leftover makeup, dirt, and sunscreen.
+Do your homework and know what your goal is.
+Not all are made to get the same results.
 Some increase collagen production to target fine lines and wrinkles, while others focus on diminishing the appearance of pores.
 They also come in different shapes and sizes and some are even waterproof.
 Costs vary, but range from approximately $10 – 100.
 Want some suggestions on brushes?
 Brush suggestions

-Skin Scrubs – Scrubs can help remove that top layer of superficial or dead skin, which helps your skin look mor radiant and fresh.
-It also allows your skin to absorb your products better, like moisturizers and anti-aging products.
+- Scrubs are a great way to exfoliate.
+They can help remove that top layer of superficial or dead skin, which helps your skin look more radiant and fresh.
+This allows your skin to absorb your products better, like moisturizers and anti-aging products.
 With consistant use, you will also see a difference in your makeup application as it will apply more even and smooth.
 “In addition to revealing fresh skin cells, exfoliating removes dead cells from pores, making them appear smaller,” says Rachel Nazarian, MD, a Manhattan derm.
 Think about when you paint a piece of furniture.
 You must first sand the item to remove all of the old products left on it.
 Once done, the new paint will apply evenly and last.
 Same concept with exfoliating your skin.
 Remove the buildup and top layers of dead skin to allow needed moisture to penetrate the other skin layers.
 There are numerous products to choose from, such as these from Sephora, but my absolute favorites are two that I swear helped to change my own skin drastically.

-- Microabrasion – Microdermabrasion is a minimally invasive procedure used to renew overall skin tone and texture.
-It is usually done in a series of treatments for best results and can help even out your skin color and texture.
+- Microdermabrasion is a minimally invasive procedure used to renew overall skin tone and texture.
+It is done in a series of treatments for best results and can help even out your skin color and texture.
 Often you are looking at between 5-16 treatment sessions.
-Costs have gotten better it seems and range from agian around $75- 150 per session.
+Costs range from around $75- 150 per session.